We don't just talk cars ... we teach how to buy them.

-The second-generation Fusion was introduced for the 2010 model year and has carried through to the current model.
+The Fusion got a significant refresh for the 2010 model year that was carried through 2012.
 The four-cylinder engine was enlarged to 2.5-liters from 2.3 while improving gas mileage performance at the same time.
 Transmission speeds were increased from five to six and the 3.0-liter V6 also was given a power boost.
 In addition, both the interior and exterior received a styling refresh, and a sportier new model, called the Sport, was added with a 3.5-liter V6.

 There are four available models from this run: S, SE, Sport and SEL.
 Highlights of the standard features for the S include 16-inch alloy wheels, full power accessories, air-conditioning, and an audio system with a CD player and an auxiliary audio jack.
 Moving up to the Fusion SE adds an 8-way power driver seat, foglights, automatic headlights, 17-inch alloy wheels and an upgraded stereo system with satellite radio.

 Choosing the new Sport model adds sport-tuned suspension and steering, 18-inch alloy wheels, leather upholstery, dual power front seats, the Ford's Sync system and unique styling cues, while the top-level SEL comes with the leather interior, dual-zone automatic climate control, heated seats, a numerical keyless entry pad and puddle lights.

 Some of these models can also be found with options such as navigation, remote start, a rearview camera, a sunroof, a blind spot detection system and reverse park assist.